 Laptop Backpacks

 When traveling on planes, trains, or autos, many people like to take a laptop with them.
-If you find yourself traveling with a laptop and other tech regularly, it is worth seeking out one of the best laptop backpacks to protect your electronics.
+If you find yourself traveling with a laptop and other tech regularly, it is worth seeking out a laptop backpack to protect your electronics.
 Our testers dove deep into the world of laptop backpacks to determine which are the most protective, weather-resistant, and easiest to use.

 If your vacation plans involve a lot of hiking, biking, or other outdoor activities, a more rugged daypack might be a good option for you.
 Some of our favorite daypacks have versatile designs that make them perfect for both urban and remote environments, while others have more structure and features that are geared toward outdoor use.